Roofstock Review 2023: Everything You Need To Know

 - Interactive return and cost estimate calculation tools

 5. Make an Offer

 It will cost you nothing to submit an offer on a property.
 However, if your offer is accepted, Roofstock charges a marketplace fee of $500 or 0.5% of the contract price, whichever is higher, to your credit card.
-You’ll also pay a $1,500 earnest-money deposit, which is credited toward your down payment or closing costs at closing.
+You’ll also pay an earnest-money deposit, which is credited toward your down payment or closing costs at closing.

 Roofstock’s service and transaction team works with buyers throughout the entire process of escrow and closing.
 For cash purchases, you can expect to close within 15 days.
 If you’re financing your purchase, it will take about 30 days.